Tangent128/sema/README.md

 `sema` uses the [Redo] build system; however, installing `redo` is not necessary, as a minimal always-rebuilds implementation is included under `src/do.sh`.
 [Redo]: https://github.com/apenwarr/redo

-Building the embedded Lua interpreter requires the standard `make` utility.
+Building requires a libc and your distribution's basic build tools. (ie, 'build-essential' on Debian)

 From the root of the repository, run: